Aftercare

 - sign legal documents, make any important decisions, or sign contracts

-If you have had sedation you will need someone to escort you home and we advise that they stay with you for 24 hours.
+If you have had sedation you'll need someone to escort you home.
+We advise that they stay with you for 24 hours.

 After leaving hospital

-If you had sedation you should rest at home following your procedure and should be able to carry out your normal activities 24 hours after the test.
+If you had sedation you should rest at home after your procedure.
+You should be able to carry out your normal activities 24 hours after the test.

-If polyps are removed or biopsies are taken during the procedure you may notice a small amount of bleeding from your bowel when you next visit the toilet.
+If polyps are removed or biopsies are taken during the procedure you may notice a small amount of bleeding from your bowel when you next go to the toilet.
 This is normal and should settle within 24 hours.

 Pain